 - Pravaran Mahat, UNICEF Regional Office for South Asia, Kathmandu: pmahat(at)unicef.org

-Visit APREMC-II's website for more information, resources, including the Bangkok Statement 2022:
+Visit APREMC-II's website for more information and resources: